cjlennon-dev/cjlennon/README.md

 A module is a unit of functionality that is designed to achieve a single purpose.
 A module needs to have the following characteristics:

 - It is a single unit of functionality, i.e. it has a single purpose
-- It accepts a single input (e.g. an event) and produces a single output
+- It accepts a single input (e.g. an event) and results in a single outcome (e.g. a component is rendered, a web page is rendered, a Lambda function is updated, an email is sent and so on)
 - It is self-contained.
-That is it has no dependencies on other software other than what is fully contained in the repo.
-The module may of course rely on other services, these dependencies need to be services interacted with over http
+That is the module has no dependencies on software other than what is fully contained in the repo (after install).
+The module may of course rely on other services, these dependencies need to be services interacted with over http(s)
 - It is documented
 - It includes instructions and / or code that allows the user to host the module.
 So the module sees the 'big picture' and enables end considers all aspects of the SDLC including production hosting and support (devops)